VivekJha4105/giphy-clone/README.md

 - Using react-icons for rendering icons.

 # More to do..
 - Need to implement sharing and embed functionality.
+(DONE)
 - More little details to add in.